What are we changing?

 Our empowerment process

-We empower leaders to create safe meeting places where girls get improved self-esteem, more knowledge about their rights and tools to improve their own future prospects, while also changing attitudes in society that today prevent girls from reaching their full potential.
+We empower leaders to create safe meeting places where girls are able to improve self-esteem, receive more knowledge about their rights and tools to improve their own future prospects, all while at the same time also changing attitudes in society that today prevent girls from reaching their full potential.

 Our empowerment process takes place at three levels: we empower leaders, girls and communities.
-We empower leaders equipping them with our leadership mindset and evidence-based methods, in order for them to empower girls as well as people in their community - enabling everyone to be part of the solution, instead of creating the problem.
+We first empower leaders by equipping them with our leadership mindset and evidence-based methods, in order for them to empower girls as well as people in their community - thus enabling everyone to be part of the solution, instead of being part of the problem.

-While leaders then create safe meeting places for girls where the empowerment process can take place, both on and off the football field, we provide a support structure for the leaders with 1-on-1 coaching, further training and a community where leaders with a shared purpose and mission can develop with continued learning and inspiration from each other.
+Leaders then create safe meeting places for girls where the empowerment process can take place, both on and off the football field.
+We provide a support structure for the leaders with 1-on-1 coaching and further training, that creates a community where leaders with a shared purpose and mission can develop with continued learning and inspiration from each other.

 We love doing what we do - but we really don't think that we should be doing it.
 We want this empowerment process to become the norm of leadership within football, and sports in general, so that all children grow up with self-esteem, knowledge about their rights and the ability to make strategic life choices concerning their future.
 Therefore we always collaborate and work with local stakeholders, such as government bodies, football federations and sport associations, in order to integrate our work within local structures enabling this empowerment process to continuously take place.
 Thus, our vision is to establish a new norm of leadership within grassroots football, so that we don't have to exist anymore.
 But before we reach that point, we need to spread our leadership mindset and methods all over the world.
 And that's what we're doing - changing the world one football session at a time.